1: Learn how to sell.

 # 18 You have to treat people right; no pressure and no lying and no hype.

-Treat people the way that you want to be treated.
-Follow the Golden Rule.
+Treat people the way you want to be treated.
 Don’t tell people what you think they want to hear.
 Tell them the truth.
 Always be honest and keep it real with people, even if it means they don’t join your team!
 Our industry gets a bad reputation because so many people mess this up.
+Avoid hype, pressure and hard-selling at all costs!

 # 19 Everyone has obstacles, even the top leaders.

 Success is never a straight line.
-Instead it is a series of zigs and zags.
+Instead it is a series of zigs and zags, bumps and setbacks.
 Every successful person on stage has a story behind the story.
-That’s all the trials and tribulations they went through in order to become successful, that you don’t know about!
+That includes the trials and tribulations they went through in order to become successful.
+You rarely hear about these stories, but trust me, each leader has a story.
+Never compare yourself with others, because chances are, the other person is on a different chapter of their success journey than you are.

 # 20 Putting others first is vitally important.